COSC3020/tsp-comparison-ghepwort/README.md

 What I did was I took my implementation of tsp_Local_Search and compared it to Noah Vogn's version of Held-Karp.
 I started by creating a function that would generaterandom distance matrix's that has an input of the size of matrix I want.
 I then put this inside of a loop to run an $i$ number of times.
 This would generate a unique distance matrix of whatever input size I needed for that iteration.
 I then found sime simple timing code and timed both implementations.
 After each have found a path, I then output the number of nodes, the distance of the path they found, and the time it took them into a JSON file.
 Using this JSON file I created some very simple Python code to plot the input size vs time and input size vs path length graphs.

+The longest runtime I’ve observed with my Held-Karp TSP implementation was for 20 cities, which takes around 19 to 21 minutes.
+However, the problem never finishes for 21 cities, even after running for up to 12 hours.
+Based on timing data from 0 to 20 cities, I expected the 21-city case to take about 1 hour, or at most 1 hour and 45 minutes.
+I'm unsure why the runtime increases so drastically beyond 20 cities.

 ## Sources

 I used [GeeksForGeeks](https://www.geeksforgeeks.org/graph-plotting-in-python-set-1/) to help plot my data.
 It was actually surprisingly easy and will probably be what I use to plot data from now as as taking data from a JSON format is really easy using it.